What Gifting Sense Families Know

 In just two minutes your kids can answer almost every question you would like to ask them before agreeing to spend money.
 Skeptical?
 Test-drive a Gift Survey today and see for yourself how straightforward it can be to get your kids to think before they buy.

 But Gifting Sense families know that there is one small change you can make this year, that can really help get your children into the habit of thinking before buying – and they know it honestly only takes two minutes at a time.
-This week’s blog is the shortest ever – there is little else to read because we want to free up the next two minutes for you to learn what they know by getting started and test driving a Gift Survey today (just click the magenta “Get Started” link below).
+This week’s blog is the shortest ever – there is little else to read because we want to free up the next two minutes for you to learn what they know by getting started and test driving a Gift Survey today (just click the magenta “GET YOUR DIMS SCORE” link below).

 Imagine how different the next “Could I please get….?” conversation would be if your kids had already calculated the cost-per-use or cost-per-wear of the new boots they want?
 Wouldn’t you be happier to have a conversation about going to the NBA All-Star Game if your son or daughter understood the full cost of that experience, including the safe transportation, snack and souvenir costs – and not just the price of a ticket?